 • Papers submitted to this contest should not have been published in any other publication yet.
 If already published then the paper will be DISQUALIFIED.

-• Eligibility to enter the contest MUST BE endorsed by a letter from Section Chair OR Section Student Activities Chair OR Student Branch Counselor OR Head of the Department/School
+• The submission must be endorsed by Section Chair OR Section Student Activities Chair OR Student Branch Counselor OR Head of the Department/School, by signing the endorsement section of the Entry Form.

 The paper should, moreover, explain the significance of the presented work, provide a well structured, clear and concise presentation of the subject matter including an abstract, introduction, the main body and the conclusion with supporting tables and figures, with adequate references.